-Classification Feature of tree and its context Moderate to high A tree with one or more potential roost sites that are obviously suitable for use by larger numbers of bats on a more regular basis and potentially for longer periods of time due to their size, shelter, protection, conditions and surrounding habitat.
+Classification Feature of tree and its context Moderate to high (Difficult to separate moderate or high value trees from ground level without a close up inspection) A tree with one or more potential roost sites that are obviously suitable for use by bats on a more regular basis and potentially for longer periods of time due to their size, shelter, protection, conditions and surrounding habitat.
 Trees with high suitability could support roosts of high conservation value such as maternity or hibernation roosts.

 Low A tree of sufficient size and age to contain potential roosting features but with none seen from the ground or features seen with only very limited roosting potential to be used sporadically by individual or small numbers of bats.
 Potential roost features may be suboptimal for reasons such as shallow depth, poor thermal qualities or upwards orientation with exposure to inclement weather or predators.
 Negligible Unsuitable for use by bats.